NEILXIANG/SundaySchool/sunday-photos/doc/DeveloperGuide_en.md

 - Constants: see `src/config.py` / `src/core/config.py`.

 ## Models & size
-- `face_recognition_models` includes ~95MB model; GitHub may warn.
-Consider Git LFS or runtime download if size matters.
+- Default backend is InsightFace.
+The first run may download models into `~/.insightface/` (or `SUNDAY_PHOTOS_INSIGHTFACE_HOME`).
+For offline deployments, pre-download and ship the model folder.
 - onedir bundles Python and deps (larger but faster start); onefile is smaller but slower (Windows uses onefile).

 ## Troubleshooting
 - `requirements.txt` missing: ensure working directory is `sunday-photos` (CI already sets this).
-- dlib/numpy build errors on Windows: install VC Build Tools or use prebuilt wheels; ensure `cmake` is present (CI installs cmake).
+- Optional dlib backend: if you choose `SUNDAY_PHOTOS_FACE_BACKEND=dlib`, you may hit dlib build errors on Windows.
+Install VC Build Tools or use prebuilt wheels; ensure `cmake` is present.
 - Instant exit: check photos under `input/class_photos`; inspect `logs/photo_organizer_*.log`.

 ## Release flow suggestion